 - Get enough rest.
 For seniors, sleep is even more critical because it helps us rebuild cells and keeps our immune system in tiptop shape.

 - Drink enough fluids and maintain a balanced diet.
+This can help keep your immune system ready to fight off infection.

 - Wash your hands to prevent the flu from spreading.
 Washing your hands can significantly reduce your likelihood of getting sick.
+Make sure to wash your hands for 20 seconds and scrub every inch of your hands.